She Wolf (Shakira song): Development and synopsis

 The accompanying music video for the single was directed by Jake Nava who had previously collaborated with Shakira on the video for "Beautiful Liar".
-The dance sequences in the video were choreographed by Nadine "Hi-Hat" Ruffin, and are said to incorporate ballet, popping and locking, tribal dance and moves similar to the ones in the eighties drama Flashdance.
+Its cinematography was handled by Pascal Lebègue, who also previously worked as director of photography for the music video of Whenever, Wherever.
+The dance sequences in the video were choreographed by Nadine "Hi-Hat" Ruffin, and are said to incorporate ballet, popping and locking, tribal dance and moves similar to the ones in the 1983 film Flashdance.
 Talking about her dancing in the video, Shakira said, "I start doing all kinds of outrageous stuff and hanging upside down and doing stuff that wasn't planned.
 But it was kind of an improvisation.
 I just got caught in the moment."
 The music video premiered on 30 July 2009, on MTV and was made available for download on iTunes a day later on 31 July.
 The video for the Spanish-language translation "Loba" was released on the same day.

 The video begins with Shakira getting out of bed in the middle of a full-moon night.
 Her nails begin to grow and she is shown lacing a pair of boots.
 Shakira then enters a closet, which leads to the inside of a glittering ruby-red cave, where she begins dancing wearing a black asymmetric bodysuit.
 The next scene depicts Shakira striking different poses inside a golden cage (with the sign "Do Not Feed the Animal" on top), clad in a skin-toned leotard.
 Shakira explained the usage of the golden cage in the video, saying that "I just wanted to express what it feels like for a she-wolf to be in captivity.
 To be in a golden cage.
 I think I've been in a golden cage most of my life.
 And now not anymore".
 The setting changes and Shakira is seen performing a dance routine in a club with many back-up dancers.
 A wolf is also shown walking in the club and transforming into a woman.
 Near to the end of the video, Shakira dances on a rooftop with a backdrop resembling San Francisco.
 As the song ends, she falls backwards from the roof and lands in her closet.
-The video ends with Shakira lying back in her bed and smiling as thunder cracks.
+The video ends with Shakira lying back in her bed and smiling as thunder cracks while the full moon is still high in the sky.